eduardo-ocampo/PyAstronautics/docs/source/astrodynamics/three_body_problem/lagrange.md

 For a non-restricted Three-Body Problem system ($\mu_3 \neq 0$), these 5 Lagrange Points still exist.
 However, the positions of the collinear Lagrange Points are shifted.
 If the primaries $P_1$ and $P_2$ are on an elliptical orbit, analogue of the Lagrange Points do also exists.

-TODO: Maybe add an updated figure of topoolgy of lagrange points?

 ## Python Example

 Astrodynamics module [three_body_problem](https://github.com/eduardo-ocampo/PyAstronautics/blob/main/src/pyastronautics/astrodynamics/three_body_problem.py) contains all that is needed to solve for both the collinear and equilateral Lagrange Points.
 Begin by initializing `planar_lagrange_points` with the system's mass ratio $\mu$.
 Then by calling method `get_points()` the scripts will numerically solve for $L_{1-3}$ through class method `colinear_points()` and analytically solve for $L_{4-5}$ through class method `triangular_points()`.
 Storing the results as attributes.